angystallone/ProbShakemaps/README.md

 **TOOL: 'GetDistributions'**

 Plots the IMT cumulative distribution and main statistics at a specific POI together with the estimated IMT value at the closest station (datum taken from the Shakemap .json station file).
-Note: the IMT cumulative distribution is based an all scenarios in the ensemble.
+Note: the IMT cumulative distribution is based on the predictions of all ensemble scenarios at that POI.

 ```bash
 python ProbShakemaps.py --task GenerateProbShakemap --tool GetDistributions --imt PGA --imt_min 0.01 --imt_max 10 --station_file stationlist.json --pois_file POIs.txt